Tokey/Invasion/README.txt

 vs-2022/ - contains Visual Studio solution files (Microsoft Windows)

 --------------------------------------------------------------------
-ALPHA VERSION:
+FINAL VERSION:

 The game is being built on top of saucer-shoot.
-Codes of that game will be modified extensively to meet the gameplay and visual requirements of Invasion.
+Codes of that game were be modified extensively to meet the gameplay and visual requirements of Invasion.

 Invasion was inspired by Laser Blast Atari 2600.
 Gameplay of Laser Blast: https://youtu.be/a68hY89Mcpg